tu-delft-library/il-master-thesis-guide/book/1b-formulate-research-question.md

 Want to learn more about how to get started with conceptmapping?
 Have a look at <a href="https://www.youtube.com/watch?v=v_8rNiW4A9A" target=_blank>this video about concept mapping</a>

 ## Step 2: Further Specifying Your Question
+Once you have your initial question, you can look at its different components and make them more or less specific.
+The example below from Maastricht University provides an example on more narrow and broader components of a specific question.<br><br>
+*note: not all components in your information search question need to be as specific as in this example.
+Think about what information you need exactly.
+For example, if you are looking for specific methodologies, the components of your question might not need to be highly detailed about the _where_ or the _who_, but more about _what_ others have done and _why_.

+<iframe src="https://library-edu-content.maastrichtuniversity.nl/wp-admin/admin-ajax.php?action=h5p_embed&id=205" width="758" height="452" frameborder="0" allowfullscreen="allowfullscreen" title="RD13-Formulating research question"></iframe><script src="https://library-edu-content.maastrichtuniversity.nl/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script>

+<a href="https://maastrichtuniversity.libwizard.com/f/research-question?utm_source=edusources.nl&utm_content=link" target="_blank">"From broad to narrow: writing your research question"</a> by <a href="https://library.maastrichtuniversity.nl/" target=_blank>Maastricht University Library</a> is licensed under <a href="https://creativecommons.org/licenses/by-sa/4.0/" target=_blank>CC-BY-SA 4.0</a>
+Need more information?
+Check out this guide from <a href="https://maastrichtuniversity.libwizard.com/f/research-question?utm_source=edusources.nl&utm_content=link" target="_blank">Maastricht University</a>

+**Make Subquestions**<br>
 To further specify your question and make it more manageable, it can be helpful to divide it into sub-questions.
 In order to answer the information search question “How can the print quality of inkless printing be improved by using optical technology?”, you should formulate a number of sub-questions to further specify your search:

 | Question | Explanation | Example |